 From the parking area, follow a dirt road that becomes paved next to a golf course.
 After 0.5 mi., turn left and down between two tennis courts on Lake Road Way.
 In another 0.1 mi. you reach the gate house and register with a fancy wooden gate just beyond.
 Then you will continue along a dirt road (Lake Road) for an additional 2.0 miles before you enter a foot trail (Gill Brook Trail).
 The foot trail starts climbing right away from the Lake Road but on a moderate pace.
 The footing is a bit tricky in spots under rocky terrain.
-While you are hiking along the waterfalls to your left on Gill Brook are amazing and what a great place to soak your tired feet on the way out.
+While you are hiking along the waterfalls to your left on Gill Brook are amazing; snap a photo!

 The trail eventually leaves the shore of Gill Brook and starts to climb much steeper through an attractive forest.
 As you pass by several side trails to destinations like Indian Head, Fish Hawk Cliffs and Mount Colvin, you may be tempted to veer, as many of the destinations are close by.
 Be sure to see those pages for more details to help decide whether or not you wish to add to the day's hike.